Oops... You've Been Phished!

-This exercise is part of an internal phishing campaign initiated by the Health Information Privacy, Security and Legislation Branch in collaboration with the Office of the Chief Information Officer (OCIO).
+This exercise is part of an internal phishing campaign initiated by the Financial and Administrative Services Branch in collaboration with the Office of the Chief Information Officer (OCIO).
 This campaign is designed to educate employees and raise security awareness within the B.C.
 Government.
 To maintain accurate results on phishing susceptibility, we ask that you do not discuss this exercise with your colleagues.
 The results concluding from this exercise will be communicated out through your Executive Team.
 Individuals will not be identified in these reports.

 If you reached this page, you overlooked several common signs of a phishing email.
 Click on the below image to learn more.